mickfuzz/phd4/_posts/2021-03-27-concrete-frameworks.md

 He argues this approach is more suited to the learning sciences than the instruction based or apprentice oriented ones often in place.
 He cites these approaches as two sides of a spectrum.
 Studio practice is a third approach, open but guided.
 Sawyer also makes a link with PBL, an approach that is explored later in this chapter.

-We can start to see large similarities between Design Thinking, creative spiral and Studio thinking.
-What they have in common - that is distinct from more traditional classroom approaches - is a focus on devoting time to hands on making, structured support to aid inspire learners and facilitate observation of practice of others and a great choice in what goals learners set.

-This craft approach and the underlying pattern of the Use Modify Create guidance will be familiar to most professional and hobbyist coders.

-It is rare in today's coding environment to start anything really from scratch.
-The first stage will be to research what code frameworks will help your job and what already written modules can be incorporated .Once you have worked out where the gaps are then you start coding to start plumbing the pieces together and to patch any of the gaps that appear.
-It's often a dirty job but this is the reality of coding today.

 #### Design Patterns as an educational tool

-My own efforts in this area centre around the use of design patterns.
 My own journey in computing has very much been as a modifier of code.
-You could say my motto was - keep coding crap - now that is not strictly true, but what is true is that I managed to create a lot of useful websites with code that was very far from elegant representation of Computational Thinking concepts.
-They did a useful job and every one improved my skills along the way.

-I am not trying to say everyone should learn how to code in this way.
-However, it is a valid way that has been seen to suit many novices.

-This recalls early writing in the field of studying how young people learn how to code which celebrates the power of this kind of concrete approach as an alternative to teaching coding starting with first principles.
+In the early days of the web I was able code many database driven websites with code that were very far from elegant representation of CT concepts but very functional for the communities they served.
+Like concrete coders that Papert and Turkle celebrated, I revelled in this hands-on approach and found tutorial resources dealing with first principles extremely confusing.

-As I retrained in computing in a proper way, one the most instructive and relatable pieces of coding tuition came in the form of studying design patterns to help an object oriented approach.
+When I trained in computing at Master level, to upgrade my craft, one the most instructive and relatable pieces of coding tuition came in the form of studying design patterns to help an object oriented approach.

+Design patterns are solutions to problems or common scenarios in design areas.
+They have a origin architecture but are perhaps most commonly used in object oriented software design.

 The advantage of DP as a way of teaching and learning coding is that they are often rooted in real life examples of problems that are often solved in a particular way.
 This can be described as a concrete implementation of object oriented principles.

+As Educators DPs provide certain advantages.
+As a bridge between abstract concept and concrete inplementations As a way to join and navigate participation in a community of coders.

 The limits of time prevent me from describing the use of design patterns in great detail but this is explored in more depth in another chapter in this collection.

+#### Similarities of design approaches

+We can start to see large similarities between different strands of design approaches.

+What they have in common - that is distinct from more traditional classroom approaches - is a focus on devoting time to hands on making, structured support to aid inspire learners and facilitate observation of practice of others and a great choice in what goals learners set.

+#### linking with professional environment

+This craft approach and design patterns approach will be familiar to most professional and hobbyist coders.

+It is rare in today's coding environment to approach a coding project using a top down / abstract approach and then code everything from scratch.

+Instead for most

+The first stage will be to mess around with the tools, and then
+to research what code frameworks will help your job and what already written modules can be incorporated.
+Once you have worked out where the gaps are then you start coding to start plumbing the pieces together and to patch any of the gaps that appear.

+This links back to PRIMM and the underlying approach of Use Modify Create, which is explored in more detail in a case study involving game making in another chapter in this collection.

 ### Projects and Project Based Learning